 STIs that can cause an onion-like odour

-An onion-like smell from the vagina may not be a symptom you associate with STIs, but several infections can indeed cause such an odour.
+An onion-like smell from the vagina may not be a symptom you associate with STIs, but several infections can cause it.
+Some STIs, especially bacterial infections, can disrupt the bacterial balance in the vagina.
+When the natural balance between good and bad bacteria is disturbed, it can result in unusual discharge and odours.

 Trichomonas